networknext/next/docs/run_your_own_client_and_server.md

 The upgraded example is the minimal example of a client and server with acceleration.

-The complex example shows off additional features like custom allocators, custom assert functions and custom logging that are usually expected and required when you are developing console games.
+The complex example shows off additional features like custom allocators, custom assert functions and custom logging that are helpful when you are developing a console games.

 ## 2. Build your own client and server

-I have created a test project for you under `example`.
+There is an example project already  for you under `example`.

 This project is a copy of the SDK project with client.cpp and server.cpp files based on upgraded_server.cpp/upgraded_client.cpp.
 If you want to start with the complex example, copy those files over and rename as client.cpp and server.cpp instead.